alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ## Transparency of Participation

+In the nature of "closed distribution lists", the participants in a message **MUST** be frozen into an immutable set at the moment when the message is composed or sent.

+The complete set of all recipients **MUST** be visible to the sender at the moment of message composition or sending.

-The complete set of all conversation participants **MUST** be visible at the current time to all conversation participants.
+The complete set of participants in a message **MUST** be visible to all other participants.

 ## Integrity of Participation